Karen Shanski, MAA, B.A., B.E.D, M. Arch., MRAIC

 Taylor Clackson, Intern

-Taylor joined BLDG in 2015 as a graduate student at the University of Manitoba, and recently completed his M.Arch design thesis which looked at the culture of demolition and the future of architecture in Winnipeg.
+Taylor joined BLDG in 2015 while completing his M.Arch design thesis at the University of Manitoba.which looked at the culture of demolition and the future of architecture in Winnipeg.
 Before entering the Master of Architecture program, Taylor received a Bachelor of Environmental Design from the University of Manitoba, and a Bachelor of Arts in Regional and Urban Planning from the University of Saskatchewan.
 Prior to joining BLDG, Taylor worked as a summer intern at Prairie Architects, and aodbt architecture + interior design in Saskatchewan, where he began working on multi-family residential projects.
-Since joining BLDG Taylor has worked on The Spot Apartments at Tuxedo Point, single family housing, and midsize renovation projects.
+Since joining BLDG, Taylor was worked on projects at all stages from schematic design to construction documentation, including 93 St. Anne’s Road, Nova Townhomes, and Blondie’s Car Wash.

 Mateo Linares, Designer

-Mateo joined BLDG after completing his Bachelor of Environmental Design at the University of Manitoba, where he developed a proposal for a mixed-use housing complex in Berlin, Germany during his final semester, which responded to numerous complex social and historical factors surrounding the site and the ongoing refugee crisis in Europe.
-Prior to joining BLDG, Mateo has worked for Gypsum Drywall Interiors as a labourer, as well as at the University of Manitoba FABlab as a technician, where he assisted students with utilizing cutting-edge fabrication tools such as 3D printers and laser cutters to realize their design ideas.
-Since joining BLDG, Mateo has worked on schematic design for various multifamily projects including 30 University Crescent, as well as several small retrofit/refresh projects.
+Mateo joined BLDG in 2017 after completing his Bachelor of Environmental Design degree at the University of Manitoba.
+Prior to joining BLDG, Mateo worked for Gypsum Drywall Interiors as a labourer, as well as at the University of Manitoba FABlab as a technician, where he assisted students with utilizing cutting-edge fabrication tools such as 3D printers and laser cutters to realize their design ideas.
+While at BLDG he has produced schematic designs, architectural visualizations, and construction documentation for various multi-family residential projects including 30 University Crescent and 584 Gertrude Ave, as well as mid-size commercial facade upgrade and retrofit projects.